thomasdstewart/retrobian/content/install/_index.md

 EOF
 ```

-This can then define what ever crazy layout thats needed.
+This can then define what ever crazy layout that is needed.

+## X11 Configuration
+Over the years the method to configure X11 has changed and throughout it's been somewhat a dark art combination with a lot of trial and error.
+I have created a template XF86Config and individual XF86Config configuration files for each Debian release.

 ## Choosing X server
 Initially /etc/X/X11 is a symbolic link to the right server, eg /usr/X11R6/bin/X_VGA16.
 So to set one can run: